How to make a complaint

 If a complaint can not be resolved at the "Frontline", please complete the form.
 Details of how to submit a complaint are on the form.

 The procedure involves up to two stages and adheres, as far as possible, to a specified timescale.
 Any one wishing to raise a complaint about a matter which is the responsibility of the University must do so via this procedure.
-Information and advice on the procedure can be accessed via the link below:

 Right of review